GitBruno/docxicml/README.md

 Limitations
 -----------
-As it stands, this tool is still a prototype and there is lots of room for improvements.
+As it stands, there is lots of room for improvements.
 First and foremost we need to finalise implementation of all the [elements listed above](#supported-elements).

 In the future it would be good if we could round-trip the files.
-Eg save a Textile file back to DOCX, this way we can keep all files updated when there is a change.
+Eg Convert IDML back to DOCX, this way we can keep all files updated when there is a change.
 (And there is always a change!)

 Getting Help
 ------------

-If you have any difficulties with docxcavate, or would like to see a new feature, please [file an Issue][] on GitHub.
+Found a bug?
+Please [file an Issue][] on GitHub.

 [file an issue]: http://github.com/gitbruno/docxcavate/issues